corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

-            // Check that all parties we wish to reconcile with are part of the business network if (businessNetworkMembers.contains(recoveryParty)) {
+            // Check that all parties we wish to reconcile with are part of the Business Network if (businessNetworkMembers.contains(recoveryParty)) {
-                throw AutomaticRecoveryException("Only parties in this business network are eligible for recovery.")
+                throw AutomaticRecoveryException("Only parties in this Business Network are eligible for recovery.")
             }

-            // Initiate a subFlow to kick off recovery with all business network members subFlow(AutomaticLedgerRecover(recoveryParty))
+            // Initiate a subFlow to kick off recovery with all Business Network members subFlow(AutomaticLedgerRecover(recoveryParty))
         }